 - Wardrooms and berthing space: The walls and ceiling of auxiliary ships constructed before the 1980s contained asbestos.
 The risk of airborne asbestos fibers was higher if the ship was older.

 - Turrets and large guns: These equipment were lined with asbestos insulation and the veterans who were involved in repairing or loading the turrets faced asbestos exposure.
 The materials such as gloves used for handling turrets were also made of asbestos fabric.

 - However, the veterans who have served aboard the USS Chewaucan and have developed asbestos-related illnesses can file a claim to recover the compensation for the injury.

 Have You Been Exposed to Asbestos on the USS Chewaucan (AOG-50)?

-If you have served in the US Navy aboard the USS Chewaucan (AOG-50), and have developed an asbestos-related illness, we can assist you to claim your compensation.
-We also help you get in contact with your former shipmates.
+The veterans who have served the US Navy aboard the USS Chewaucan (AOG-50), and have developed an asbestos-related illness can recover their rightful compensation from VA claim as well as asbestos trust funds.
+We are here to help you learn about how veterans have been exposed to asbestos while serving on the USS Chewaucan (AOG-50) We can also assist in getting in contact with your former colleagues.
 For further information, get in touch with us at 760.621.6147.